samia-iqbal/CookBookApp/README.md

 ### Project Tracking tool
 _______________________________________________________
-For my CookBookApp project, I used a Trello Kanban board to create user stories and tasks which will make it easier for me to follow the project speccifications.
+For my CookBookApp project, I used a Trello Kanban board to create user stories and tasks which will make it easier for me to follow the project specifications.
 Below is my Kanban Board that shows the tasks I have to do, the tasks I am doing currently and lastly the tasks I have completed successfully.
 I have also added a tool section in my Kanban board to show which tools I have used in this project.
 User stories have also been implemented.

 ![trello](trelloCookBookApp.PNG)